Keeps Gettin' Better

 "Keeps Gettin' Better" is a song by American singer Christina Aguilera from her first greatest hits album, Keeps Gettin' Better: A Decade of Hits (2008).
 It was released as the album's lead single on September 22, 2008, by RCA Records.
 The song was written by Aguilera and Linda Perry, with the latter producing the song.
 After giving birth to her son Max, Aguilera looked to "come up with something new and fresh", developing a "futuristic" era of her career.
 "Keeps Gettin' Better" is an electroclash and electropop song, and was inspired by the likes of Andy Warhol and Goldfrapp.
 Its lyrics portray Aguilera as a superheroine.

 Upon its release, "Keeps Gettin' Better" received generally mixed reviews from music critics but nonetheless achieved international success on the charts.
 It became Aguilera's highest debut on the US Billboard Hot 100 at number seven, marking her 8th Top 10 hit.
 Internationally, the song reached number 2 in Turkey, number 4 in Canada and number 14 in the UK, while charting within the top 20 in Austria, Croatia, Germany, Ireland, Italy, Japan and Slovakia.
 Additionally, "Keeps Gettin' Better" topped the US Dance Club Songs chart.

 The accompanying music video, directed by Peter Berg, features Aguilera in an editing room, producing the music video on a green screen.
-Using the equipment there, she creates several characters, including a blonde 1960's inspired hippie character, another based on Catwoman, and a futuristic blue-haired version of herself.
+Using the equipment there, she creates several characters, including a blonde 1960s inspired hippie character, another based on Catwoman, and a futuristic blue-haired version of herself.
 Aguilera debuted the song during a live performance at the 2008 MTV Video Music Awards.
 Wearing a catsuit, she sang a remix of "Genie in a Bottle", before performing "Keeps Gettin' Better".
 Aguilera also performed the song during a promotional tour for the album, and as part of a medley of her greatest hits on the 36th Annual American Music Awards.